Add an extra layer of security to your MarketPay notifications.

 To compute the HMAC signature, apply the algorithm/protocol to the whole HTTP body using the key.
 If the computed HMAC signature is equal to the one in the header, the verification is successful.

 Perform this check before deserializing the request.
-If they perform the deserialization before verifying, a valid signature may failed due to a different order of the JSON elements
+If you perform deserialization before verifying, a valid signature may fail due to a different order of the JSON elements

 HMAC signature examples

-To calculate the HMAC signature for a Marketplace notification:
+To calculate the HMAC signature for a MarketPay notification:

 If the calculated